A dark-humor board game without turn order

 - Each round, a pony is up for sacrifice.

-- If the total vie is high enough, the pony is killed and its Rainbow Color is used to fend off extreme weather attacks from Discord.
+- If the total vie from all players is high enough, the pony is killed and its Rainbow Color is used to fend off extreme weather attacks from Discord, and the highest bidder receives a Duty token that improves their score.

 - Insufficient Rainbow Color will cause the harvest to decline.
-The further it declines, the more starvation across the land and the more unethical points against you in the end.
-If it reaches zero, all players lose...
+The further it declines, the more starvation across the land and the more points against all players in the end.
+If the harvest declines to zero, all players lose...

 - BUT if the Loyalty option is played, the team that wanted the harvest to fail wins!

-Hi, my game is nearing the end of beta testing so it's playable and fun (most casual gamers like it yet it gets mixed reviews from strategy gamers).
+Hi, although my game is still in beta testing, it's playable and fun (most casual gamers like it yet it gets mixed reviews from strategy gamers).
 You can print the board and cards from the Google Docs below, and you will need to provide your own tokens (see the Components doc below for suggestions).
-Whee!
+There is no artwork yet.
+If you would like to have your art on cards in exchange for your contact info on the cards too, let me know, thanks.

 1Standard 63mm X 88mm card size for 66mm X 91mm sleeves.
 Do not "fit to page" when printing.